splunk/public-o11y-docs/logs/scp.rst

 Prerequisites
 ==============================================================
-Ensure that token authentication is enabled in your Splunk Cloud Platform instance.
+Ensure that token authentication is enabled for your Log Observer Connect service account in your Splunk Cloud Platform instance.
 See :new-page:`Securing Splunk Cloud Platform: Enable or disable token authentication token <https://docs.splunk.com/Documentation/SplunkCloud/latest/Security/EnableTokenAuth>` to learn how.
 The Splunk Cloud users you configure in the following section must have the sc_admin role.

 Set up Log Observer Connect